The following special types of files are used on this web page:

 Measurement Error 2: Scale Construction (Very Brief Overview)

-anomia.dta - Stata data file used in the Scale Construction handout
+merror2.do, anomia.dta - Stata files used in the Scale Construction handout

 anomia.sav - SPSS data file used in the Scale Construction handout

-outliers.dta - Stata data file used in the Outliers handout
+outliers.do, outliers.dta - Stata files used in the Outliers handout

 outliers.sav - SPSS data file used in the Outliers handout